A quick guide to Emiratisation & UAE compliance for 2025

-As in previous years, Emiratisation will continue to be a fundamental pillar of the UAE’s economic vision in 2025.
+The UAE’s Emiratisation initiative will continue to be a fundamental pillar of the country’s economic vision in 2025.
 For businesses operating in the UAE, understanding and adhering to Emiratisation targets is more crucial than ever, as the government strengthens its commitment to increasing Emirati participation in the private sector.

 What is Emiratisation?

-2. Cultural integration: Emirati employees can help to provide crucial local market insights and context
+• Supporting cultural integration: Emirati employees can help provide crucial local market insights and context

 Current targets